-- 1. PURPOSE: This Order and attached Department of Transportation (DOT) Travel Manual establishes the Departmental policy and guidance on all aspects of Federal travel and identifies key roles and associated responsibilities for DOT personnel.
+1. PURPOSE: This Order and attached U.S. Department of Transportation (DOT) Travel Manual establishes the departmental policy and guidance on all aspects of Federal travel and identifies key roles and associated responsibilities for DOT personnel.
 The Order was developed in accordance with the Federal Travel Regulations (FTR), Title 41 of the Code of Federal Regulations (CFR), Chapters 300-304 and is intended as a supplement to provide DOT-specific guidance where applicable.
-The goal of this Order is to facilitate and standardize a safe and cost-effective method for travelers to perform job-related travel in a matter that is financially advantageous to the government and convenient for the traveler. - 2.
-CANCELLATION: This Order cancels: - a.
-DOT Travel Order and Manual, DOT M 1500.6B dated March 29.
-2018. - b.
+The goal of this order is to facilitate and standardize a safe and cost-effective method for travelers to perform job-related travel in a manner that is financially advantageous to the government and convenient for the traveler.

+2. CANCELLATION: This Order cancels:

+- a.
+DOT M 1500.6B DOT Travel Order and Manual dated March 29, 2018. - b.
 DOT Policy memo for use and approval of "Premium Class Travel" dated December 18, 2007. - c.
-Interim Guidance on Local Travel Reimbursement for Remote Work Employees dated March 3, 2023. - 3.
+Interim Guidance on Local Travel Reimbursement for Remote Work Employees dated March 3, 2023. - d.
+DOT M 1500.6C DOT Travel Order and Manual dated December 5, 2024. - 3.
 APPLICABILITY: This Order applies to all DOT travelers and invitational travelers executing official travel on behalf of the Department.
-This Order applies to DOT Operating Administrations (OAs) and all Secretarial Offices, and the Office of Inspector General (OIG) (unless inconsistent with OIG independence), except for the Federal Aviation Administration (FAA).
-Where a collective bargaining agreement conflicts with this Order, such agreement is a valid exception to and supersedes this Order for travelers covered by the agreements. - 4.
-BACKGROUND: The General Services Administration's (GSA) FTR set the standards and procedures that govern travel for most Federal agencies.
-While the FTR cover most aspects of travel management, there are many areas in which individual agencies have discretion and flexibility in how these regulations are implemented.
-This Order is intended to both institutionalize the most recent requirements of the general FTR and to tailor discretionary areas to address the DOT-specific needs most efficiently.
+This order applies to all DOT Operating Administrations (OA), except the Federal Aviation Administration (FAA), all Secretarial Offices and the Office of Inspector General (OIG) (unless inconsistent with OIG independence).
+Where a collective bargaining agreement conflicts with this order, such agreement is a valid exception to and supersedes this Order for travelers covered by the agreements. - 4.
+BACKGROUND: The General Services Administration's (GSA) FTR sets the standards and procedures that govern travel for Federal civilian employees and others authorized to travel at the government's expense.
+While the FTR covers most aspects of travel management, there are many areas in which individual agencies have discretion and flexibility in how these regulations are implemented.
+This order is intended to institutionalize the most recent requirements of the general FTR and to tailor discretionary areas to most efficiently address the DOT-specific needs.